zerowriter/zerowriter1/README.md

 epd.init_Partial() runs a faster update using modified LUT.
 (Ben Krasnow: https://hackaday.com/2017/10/31/ben-krasnow-hacks-e-paper-for-fastest-refresh-rate/) -- important to note this only works with the 4.2" v1 waveshare display.

-NOTE: I am using v1 of this display from waveshare.. on the back it says: Rev2.1 -- they are selling some Rev2.2 boards as well, which may be incompatible with my driver.

 Use a Pi Zero 2W.
 Don't use an original Zero.
 The extra power is very useful.

 ----------